keith-turner/ecoji/README.md

 abc6789XY
 ```

 Make your hashes more interesting.
+Security discliamer, while using Ecoji may make hash verification fun it could be problematic in the case of similar emojis and different fonts.
+Recommend including Ecoji in addition to standards like base64.

 ```bash
 $ cat encode.go  | openssl dgst -binary -sha1 | ecoji